|

 Reply from Raj:

-Due to storm or heavy winds, they can get swept to the beaches.
-On the beach, they might appear to be dead, but in most cases they are actually not.
+Due to storm or heavy winds, sometimes they get washed up on the beaches.
+And on the beach they might appear to be dead, but in most cases they are not.

 If stung, the first action is to avoid more stings that may further complicate the matter.
 Gently remove the barbs with some plastics like door key or credit cards.
 Apply salt water and NOT fresh water or Vinegar.
 If itching persists, apply 1% hydrocortisone ointment 4 times a day, and 1-2 25 mg diphen-hydramine every 6 hours.
 For serious problems like chest pain or breathing difficulty, you should not wait and immediately rush for proper medical treatment.